Cosina Voigtländer: Micro Four Thirds

 On August 26, 2010, Cosina joined the Micro Four Thirds Standard Group and have since introduced the following lenses:

+RF-mount Lenses

+Cosina Voigtländer manufactures manual focus lenses for Canon RF lens mount.

+X-Mount Lenses

+Cosina Voigtländer manufactures manual focus lenses for Fujifilm X-mount.

 Discontinued lenses

 Several lenses, which were manufactured in the past, have now been discontinued.